Mehdi Daghagheleh

 Mehdi Daghagheleh (مهدی دغاغله, born 30 January 1990 in Khuzestan) is an Iranian football striker who plays for Naft Maysan in Iraqi Premier League.

 Club career

 Early career

 He began his career in Esteghlal Ahvaz, he played three seasons for Esteghlal Ahvaz then moved to Sanat Naft and play two season there.

 Malavan

-He played three season for Malavan and scored 16 goal.
+He played three seasons for Malavan and scored 16 goal.
 He scored 11 goal for Malavan in the 2013–14 season and Malavan fans selected Daghagheleh as the club's best Malavan player in the 2013–14 Persian Gulf Cup.

 Persepolis

 He signed a two-year contract with Persepolis on 22 May 2014.